biovis/2025/program_ismb.md

 questions about research sustainability: When is a project complete, and when is it time to move on

-**Bio:** Ingrid Hotz is a professor of scientific visualization at Linköping University in Sweden.
+**Speaker bio:** Ingrid Hotz is a professor of scientific visualization at Linköping University in Sweden.
 She received her M.S. degree in theoretical physics from Ludwig Maximilian University in Munich, Germany, and her Ph.D. in computer science from TU Kaiserslautern, Germany.
 After a postdoctoral position at the